o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   \(Optional\) Target operating systems for this new manifest \(the default is all supported operating systems and devices\)\.

-### dynamic\-content generate\-keys<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-generate-keys"></a>
+### dynamic\-content generate\-keys {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-generate-keys}

 Generate a new public/private key pair for use by the dynamic content system\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
 + `--key-name <key_name>`

   The name of the key file to use\.

-### dynamic\-content list\-bucket\-content<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-list-bucket-content"></a>
+### dynamic\-content list\-bucket\-content {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-list-bucket-content}

 Lists the manifest files in the content bucket\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
 + `--manifest-path <manifest_path>`

   \(Optional\) Path and filename of the manifest file to use\.
 You can specify either a full path or a filename that exists in the folder `game\DynamicContent\Manifests\`\.